𝐈𝐬 𝐐𝐮𝐫’𝐚𝐧 𝐥𝐢𝐭𝐞𝐫𝐚𝐥 𝐨𝐫 𝐦𝐞𝐭𝐚𝐩𝐡𝐨𝐫?

 There are many Hadiths that are Mutawatir (narrated by many different chains of narrations) on this subject, such as the Hadiths about the eclipse prayer, the night of Isra’ etc. [Tafsir Ibn Kathir]

 Say: Is it that ye deny Him Who created the earth in two Days?
 And do ye join equals with Him?
 He is the Lord of (all) the Worlds.

 He set on the (earth), mountains standing firm, high above it, and bestowed blessings on the earth, and measure therein all things to give them nourishment in due proportion, in four Days, in accordance with (the needs of) those who seek (Sustenance).

 Moreover He comprehended in His design the sky, and it had been (as) smoke: He said to it and to the earth: “Come ye together, willingly or unwillingly.”
 They said: “We do come (together), in willing obedience.”

 So He completed them as seven firmaments in two Days, and He assigned to each heaven its duty and command.
 And We adorned the lower heaven with lights, and (provided it) with guard.
 Such is the Decree of (Him) the Exalted in Might, Full of Knowledge.
 [Surah Fussilat 41:9-12]

-In these Ayaat, Allah Ta’ala describes the creation of heavens and earth.
-The creation of earth is very much literal, the creation of everything on it is also very much literal and then fact that universe came from smoke is also a scientific reality.
-Then how come heaven is a metaphor?
-It is clear from these Ayaat that heaven is a place just like earth is also a place.
+In these Ayaat, Allah Ta’ala describes the creation of the heavens and earth.
+The creation of the earth is very much literal, the creation of everything on it is also very much literal and the fact that the universe came from smoke is also a scientific reality.
+Then how come to heaven is a metaphor?
+It is clear from these Ayaat that heaven is a place just like the earth is also a place.